We are a collaborative, transdisciplinary, and diverse team with a bias for action.

 Medical anthropologist.
 Policy analyst.
 Resident rowboat specialist.

-Amy McLennan is a Research Fellow with the 3A Institute at the Australian National University (ANU), a Tuckwell Fellow at ANU, and is also a Research Affiliate with the School of Anthropology at the University of Oxford.
+Amy McLennan is a Senior Fellow with the 3A Institute at the Australian National University (ANU), a Tuckwell Fellow at ANU, and is also a Research Affiliate with the School of Anthropology at the University of Oxford.
 She is currently involved in projects relating to human wellbeing, technology and policy, and is one of the people behind the design and delivery of 3Ai’s courses and masterclasses.

 Trained in biomedical science, human nutrition and medical anthropology, she completed her DPhil at the University of Oxford’s School of Anthropology.
 She also has experience as a Senior Analyst in the Australian Government’s Department of the Prime Minister and Cabinet.
 She has also held several positions in private industry, including in international development and human-centred design consulting, and continues to offer freelance research, facilitation and education design services.